dokutan/mouse_m908/README.md

 ``
 mouse_m908 -c examples/example_m908.ini
 ``
-- For any model ecept the M908, use the ``--model`` option, e.g. for the M709 ``
+- For any model except the M908, use the ``--model`` option, e.g. for the M709 ``
 mouse_m908 -c examples/example_m709.ini -M 709
 ``